Without partnerships I would have hardly ever had success — but I had to learn that from experience.

 Working life has taught me a few lessons over the years, and although not all of them are worth mentioning, but I would like to share with you a key personal experience.
 It all revolves around a realization:

-Focusing only on one's own abilities and doing everything yourself sabotages all the opportunities that only be opened by other people.
+Focusing only on one's own abilities and doing everything yourself sabotages all the opportunities that can only be opened by other people.

 If this is the only lesson you take away from me today, my job here is done.
 But If you want to know how an independent entrepreneur changed his mind about outsourcing, please read on.